 Precautions | We requested you, Before consuming spices, herbs, teas or any kind of natural products you consult an expert qualified healthcare practitioner or herbalist. |

 Note | This product information has not been appraised by the Food and Drug Administration (FDA).
-For educational purposes only. |
+This information is solely intended for educational purposes. |